Rugby: Jacob Umaga named in England squad

 Umaga's promotion comes largely at the expense of Harlequins playmaker Marcus Smith, the 20-year-old who has played for England against the Barbarians previously.

-After revealing his squad, which excluded 10 players from last year's World Cup squad, Eddie Jones declared ambitious to make England the "greatest team the rugby world has ever seen".
+After revealing his squad, which excluded 10 players from last year's World Cup squad, Eddie Jones declared ambitions to make England the "greatest team the rugby world has ever seen".

 "It's got the potential to be the best team in the world, which is what we want to be.
 We set out to be that four years ago and we missed out on that by the World Cup final and came second which is disappointing," Jones said.